Ethical Non-Monogamy (ENM) & Polyamory Affirming Therapist for Massachusetts and Vermont

 I understand common ENM dynamics (NRE, metamours, compersion, kitchen table vs. parallel poly, etc.)

-We focus on communication skills, building your relationships, and emotional regulation — not on “closing” a relationship
+We focus on communication skills, building up your relationships in a way that aligns with your values, and emotional regulation

 Therapy That Supports Your Relationship Values